olivcha/olivcha/README.md

 - 👋 **Olivia Chavigny de Lachevrotiere**, based in **London, United Kingdom**, from Poznan, Poland.
-- 👀 Interests lie primarily in software engineering with Machine Learning (incl.
+- 👀 Software engineering with Machine Learning (incl.
 NLP, CV) and AI.
+- 🧑🏻‍💻 Currently an Emerging Technologies R&D Engineer
-- 📖 Currently an **MSc Computing** student at **Imperial College London** (2022/2023)
+- 📖 **MSc Computing** at **Imperial College London** (2022/2023)
-- 💼 Background in business and marketing, with research orientation.
+- 💼 Background in business and marketing.
 - 📫 How to reach me : ohchavigny@gmail.com

-Most recent project is a CreativeBot - a chatbot for enhancing creativity, with rule-based and generative components (technologies used incl.
-Flask, React, AWS, Heroku, NLP in general and LLM in particular, etc.), which is also my final individual project at my MSc programme.
-Particularly aiming at researching target-guided open-domain dialogue in conversational agents.

-Other projects contributed incl. a web app for 3D model visualisation in VR, or a face recognition app.

 <!---